A machine learning approach to tomographic pattern generation and classification of quantum states of light: Concluding remarks

 In a recent experimental report, classical and quantum amplification have been investigated with reconstructed states of an amplified CS $|{\sf g}_{1}(\alpha)\alpha\rangle$, an optimal CS $|\beta_{\rm opt}\rangle$, and $|\alpha,1\rangle$ obtained by conditional addition of a photon.
 The range of values of $\alpha$ for which the fidelity computed between these states is close to unity, has been identified.
 In the tomographic setting this would imply that the mean photon numbers computed from the generated tomograms of these three states should not merely be close to their theoretically expected values, but should also approach each other for values of $\alpha$ corresponding to high fidelity.
 This has been successfully demonstrated in our procedure.
 All the generated numerical values lie within $4\%$ of the expected theoretical values not only in the context of the experiment, but also when the generated Fock states, the CS and the $1$-PACS were characterized after training the machine.
 We have verified that a tomogram with $128 \times 128$ pixels suffices to characterize a state.

 We have shown that the results obtained with three different choices of colormaps, namely, a sequential linear colormap, its nonlinear counterpart, and a nonlinear colormap with a regulator are not significantly different from each other.
+At no point in our analysis with colormaps have we used the fact that the state is known, as an important input.
+We emphasize, that the PDFs comprising the generated tomograms are all that are required for characterizing the state, independent of whether it is a known or unknown state.
+Hence, a linear colormap is a reasonably good initial choice, irrespective of whether we have any prior information about the quantum state or not.
+We have shown that carrying out computation with raw tomographic data (numerical arrays) lead to results which are only comparable to, and not better than those obtained using tomographic images.

 We have also demonstrated that quantum states can be classified directly from their optical tomograms by computing the appropriate moments and comparing them with a `look-up table'.
 This approach does not require any additional classifier network.
 We have demonstrated using two error models that the network is robust against noise.

 Despite the high overall accuracy that has been achieved, our analysis revealed that the distribution of the mean photon number and the variances about their theoretical values, exhibits a noticeable skewness or bias, particularly evident in regions corresponding to gradual color changes or transitions within the tomograms.
 This is an inherent characteristic originating from color-transitional effects within the generator's architecture, which can introduce subtle inconsistencies in the generated patterns.